-- Instigate a “no” practice which involves actively supporting or cheering for another person’s “no”.
-Do this because you understand that them being able to say “no” is fundamental to the health of your relationship with them.
+- Instigate a mutual “ cheering for a no” practice.
+This involves actively supporting or cheering each other on in moments of saying “no”.
+Do this because you understand that them being able to say “no” to each other is fundamental to a healthy relationship.

-- Support them in being the expert on themselves.
+- Support your partner in being the expert on themselves.

 - If you are a dance teacher, support and encourage them to study with other dance teachers or organizations.

-- If you are their dance teacher you can mutually decide to withdraw from the teacher/student roles to remove or minimize the risk of power imbalance issues.
+- If you are their dance teacher you can decide to withdraw from the teacher role to minimize the risk of power imbalance issues.